fidecastro/ComfyUI-serverless/README.md

 # ComfyUI-serverless
 _**A connector to use ComfyUI in serverless deployments**_

 ComfyUI is incredibly flexible and fast; it is the perfect tool launch new workflows in serverless deployments.
-Unfortunately, there isn't a lot on API documentation and the examples that have been offered so far don't deal with some important issues (for example: good ways to pass images to Comfy, generalized handling of API json files,
+Unfortunately, there isn't a lot on API documentation and the examples that have been offered so far don't deal with some important issues (for example: good ways to pass images to Comfy, generalized handling of API json files, etc).

 Using the websocket endpoint that Comfy offers, I created a very simple way to generate images from Comfy via code.
 With the ComfyConnector class, you may: